 Obtain 50% or more of its revenue from selling customers’ personal information.

-If you are not meet one of the requirements above, CCPA does not apply to your business.
+If you do not meet one of the requirements above, the CCPA does not apply to your business.
 However, if you share common branding with a company meeting one of the above thresholds, your business is subject to CCPA compliance.

 “Information that identifies, relates, describes, or is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household.”

 Biometric data like fingerprints, DNA, and voice recordings.